 The information in this summary is provided solely for your convenience.
 This summary does not contain a complete description of the notes.
-You should read the more detailed description contained elsewhere in the prospectus supplement.
-Please see "Description of the Notes."
+You should read the more detailed description contained under the heading "Description of the Notes" in this prospectus supplement.